 Poor User Interface (UI) may discourage your visitors from continuing to shop in your store.
 Let’s improve your site’s mobile UI until it’s soothing to the user’s eye.

-Make your font large: Small fonts are difficult to read and it drops the user’s interests too.
-Make sure the font size is between 14 and 16 pixels and easily visible.
+- Make your font large: Small fonts are difficult to read and it drops the user’s interests too.
+Make sure the font size is between 14 and 16 pixels and is easily visible.

 You may have added various Shopify apps for upselling or other features to your store.
 As stated above, it can change the default theme and also affect the responsiveness of your store.